West Virginia University Graduation Weekend Activities

 What to see and do with your family during WVU graduation weekend

 WVU graduates – congratulations on your accomplishments!
-While your family is in town for the May 11-13 graduation weekend, make sure to take advantage of your remaining time in the city and visit Greater Morgantown’s signature sights!
+While your family is in town for the December 15 graduation, make sure to take advantage of your remaining time in the city and visit Greater Morgantown’s signature sights!
 Bond with your loved ones while sharing classic “college” experiences with them.

 Moments to Share with Family